 Another characteristic of this type of rain is how difficult it is to predict where it is going to hit.
 Heavy rain is formed fast and locally and a city can be hit hard while another city, just 10km away, might not see a drop of rain.

-Weather services in Spain are very good at predicting the areas where Gota Fria can happen and when is the most dangerous hours.
+Weather services in Spain are very good at predicting the areas where Gota Fria can happen and when are the most dangerous hours.
 They rise climate alerts that can be yellow or red.
 Green is the colour for no alerts.

 The press is also very good at informing of these meteorological events so it won’t be unnoticed even by tourists.
-If you want to check weather alerts in Spain go to the official Amet page in this link.
+If you want to check weather alerts in Spain go to the official Amet page at this link.